scipion-em/docs/docs/user/tutorials/modelBuilding/a110-modelFromTemplate.rst

    -  *Help* section

-      Follow this section steps to run :math:`Modeller` via web service in and to select and save one of the retrieved models in framework.
+      Follow this section steps to run :math:`Modeller` via web service in *ChimeraX* and to select and save one of the retrieved models in *Scipion* framework.

 -  Protocol execution: